surniaulula/wpsso/readme.txt

 	* Updated the list of ignored tracking and advertising URL query args.
 	* Updated conflict notices for Yoast SEO v20.0.
 	* Updated the minimum WordPress version from v5.2 to v5.4.
+	* Removed the "Your Rating Is Important" metabox under the SSO &gt; Dashboard settings page.
 * **Bugfixes**
 	* Fixed possible 404 HTML content under the Document SSO &gt; Preview oEmbed tab for non-public posts.
 * **Developer Notes**